2NTelekomunikace/node-red-flow-examples/Bulk configuration change/README.md

 > [!TIP]
 > You can perform a mass configuration backup of all devices connected to 2N Access Commander.
 Select all devices from the **Devices** page and click on the cloud icon (Backup selected devices).

-  By default, the configuration in this flow is set to apply the **Time Profile** stored in the first position as the **Hold Switch Time Profile**; this behaviour can be changed.
+  By default, the configuration in this flow is set to apply the **Time Profile** stored in the first position as the **Hold Switch Time Profile**.

   1. Locate the `function` (*edit config*) node.